furacca/brivez/README.md

    Now in your terminal you will see something like `(base) user@host:~$`: the `base` indicates the name of the active environment.
 It's possible to create an environment _ad hoc_ running in the terminal: `conda create - n name_of_the_environment`.
 To see all the env use `conda env list`.
    4) Choose the environment with `conda activate name_of_the_environment` (`conda deactivate [...]` to close the active environment).

+**---- By this point be sure having activate the right environment! ----**

 **02 - Install in Conda some stuff:**<br>
    1) conda config --add channels bioconda
    2) conda install pandas